muwnawn/data_portfolio/_posts/2022-11-20-App Data Analysis by Python.md

   <figcaption>Top 10 and bottom 10 most common genres on Apple Store.</figcaption>
 </figure>

 #### On Google Play
-While the App Store is dominated by apps designed for fun, while Google Play shows a more balanced landscape of both practical and for-fun apps.
-On Google Play, there are not that many apps designed for fun, and it seems that a good number of apps are designed for practical purposes (family, tools, business, lifestyle, productivity, etc.).
+While the App Store is dominated by apps designed for fun, Google Play shows a more balanced landscape of both practical and for-fun apps.
+On Google Play, it seems that a good number of apps are designed for practical purposes (family, tools, business, lifestyle, productivity, etc.).

 <figure class="half">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/appdata/top10_google_common.png">